-Today, we’re taking a hard look at the mistakes people make when trying to sell online.
+Today, we’re taking a hard look at the mistakes people make when trying to sell a product online.
 We chat with hundreds of sellers every week where we see what works — and what doesn’t.
 If you read this list and find yourself making one of the mistakes, I’ve added some ideas about how to fix it.

 Like anything, selling online has a major learning curve and you only learn by doing.
 If you find yourself making more than a few of these mistakes, it means that things can only get better from here!
-So let’s get started.

-1) They expect to make money by simply listing a product
+1. They expect to make money by simply listing a product

 It may seem tempting to throw a product up for sale, share it on social media, and expect your followers to buy your item, but it takes a lot more work than that.

 Instead, focus on cultivating your audience by adding value to their lives.
 You can do this by creating valuable, free opt-ins, sharing other people’s work on social media, and developing an online marketing plan that makes sense for your business.

-2) They don’t know who they’re selling to
+2. They don’t know who they’re selling to

 Building a community is key for selling online, but if you don’t know who to serve with what you know, you aren’t able to create products and services that improve people’s lives.

 First, you want to figure out what it is that you offer and who you can help most with what you know.
-There are many ways to narrow your focus, but for the sake of simplicity, there are two ways to define a target market: through demographics and psychographics.
+There are many ways to narrow your focus, but for the sake of simplicity, there are two ways to define a target market: demographics and psychographics.

 Demographics include age, gender, income, occupation, and education level.
-Psychographics are a bit different and help you define your ideal audience by personality, values, hobbies, lifestyles, and behavior.
+Psychographics is a bit different and help you define your ideal audience by personality, values, hobbies, lifestyles, and behavior.

 Then, you’ll want to write down your ideal target market somewhere you can refer to easily.
 This gives you a filter when writing product copy, descriptions, blog posts, and social media.

-3) They’re promoting more than adding value
+3. They’re promoting more than adding value

 Is there anything worse than someone who constantly talks about themselves?
 Eventually, we learn to tune out those people, because they aren’t adding value to the conversation.